Seedance 2.0 Tutorial: Text to Video and Image to Video

 Step 1: Open the video workspace

 Go to AI FILMS Studio.
 In the video generator panel, locate the generator list and select Seedance 2.0.
+Every control in the text to video form is documented here, along with the full model roster and what each one accepts.

 Step 2: Select the Seedance 2.0 model